Needle spiking: Ireland

 In Ireland, the Garda Síochána carried out multiple needle spiking investigations in October and November 2021.
 The first known report of claimed needle spiking in Ireland was on 27 October 2021, when a woman claimed she was spiked with a needle in a Dublin nightclub.

 Belgium

-There has been an incident of needle spiking of football supporters in May 2022 during a match between KV Mechelen and Racing Genk.
-Fourteen soccer fans from the same section of the stadium felt a prick and subsequently became unwell.
+There was an incident of needle spiking of football supporters in May 2022 during a match between KV Mechelen and Racing Genk.
+Fourteen soccer fans from the same section of the stadium felt a prick and subsequently became unwell, although initial toxicological reports found nothing.

-Also in May 2022, in the city of Hasselt (Limburg), twenty-four youngsters became unwell at teen festival We R Young after what is thought to be an incident of needle spiking.
-There is still debate as to whether this may have been an incident of group panic happening.
+Also in May 2022, in the city of Hasselt (Limburg), twenty-four youngsters became unwell at teen festival We R Young after what may have been needle spiking or mass hysteria.

 Germany

-In May 2022, Australian musician Zoé Zanias of Linea Aspera claimed she was attacked in a needle-spiking at the Berghain nightclub in Berlin, suffering from respiratory depression and an unwanted "psychedelic" experience as a result.
+In May 2022, Australian musician Zoè Zanias of Linea Aspera claimed she was attacked in a needle-spiking at the Berghain nightclub in Berlin, suffering from respiratory depression and an unwanted "psychedelic" experience as a result.